Yahweasel/nonlocal-forage/README.md

 on the principle of using files within a directory structure, so it made sense to do the same with an actual directory structure.

+Because the nonlocal storage may be shared, it makes sense to combine this with [lockableForage](https://github.com/Yahweasel/lockable-forage).
+If you do, make sure to set the timeout time quite high (say, 10 seconds), as clock skew will interfere with locking.

 ## General Approach